c29park/c29park.github.io/_posts/2024-10-02-Modular-RAG-State-of-the-art-Version.md

 ![image](https://github.com/user-attachments/assets/7e52f995-4948-4567-a492-d9a6231cfd92)

-Once we know the database to which the question is routed, we could take an additional step of structuring the query -- converting the natural language query into a domain (database) specific language for better retrieval.
+Once we know the database to which the question is to be routed, we could take an additional step of structuring the query -- converting the natural language query into a domain (database) specific language for better retrieval.
 In the case of routing a question to a vector database, we could transform the query to metadata filters to search for specific document chunks using the vector database's metadata fields.

 ![image](https://github.com/user-attachments/assets/3d844659-37ec-4fc4-8fcd-90b10c7ee567)